arjunkumarbose/Wisconsin-Breast-Cancer-Prediction-Analysis-DL/README.md

 # Wisconsin Breast Cancer (Diagnostic) Analysis | Deep Learning

 This code utilizes deep learning models to classify breast cancer using the Wisconsin Breast Cancer dataset.
-Four different types of models are trained and evaluated: Feedforward Neural Network, Convolutional Neural Network, Long Short-Term Memory (LSTM), and Gated Recurrent Unit (GRU).
+Four different types of models are trained and evaluated: Feedforward Neural Network (FNN), Convolutional Neural Network (CNN), Long Short-Term Memory (LSTM), and Gated Recurrent Unit (GRU).

 ## Overview

 - Data preprocessing and standardization
-- Training and evaluation based on 80 - 20 ratio of four deep learning models
+- Training and evaluation based on the 80/20 ratio of four deep learning models
 - Visualization of model performance (confusion matrices, ROC curves, precision-recall curves, and learning curves)
 - Displaying results in a table